Phase transitions induced by resonant light: a phenomenological approach: The Model

 In this sense, our model intends to generically describe transitions driven by resonant light that unbalance excitonic populations between two phases, thereby reshaping the free energy landscape and altering the exciton-related order parameter $\varphi$.
 For instance, $\varphi$ may represent the magnetization in \ce{CrI3} layers, as explored in detail here, or the lattice distortion amplitude in 2D lead-halide perovskites~\cite{Tao_NatComm_12_2021}, where the transition involves resonantly induced switching between free excitons and self-trapped exciton polarons.

 The minimal way to capture the effect described above within Landau’s framework is to introduce a cubic term into the free energy,

-where the parameter $\gamma$ depends on the difference between excitonic populations corresponding to phases 1 and 2, i.e.:
+which explicitly breaks the $\mathbb{Z}_2$ symmetry in relation to $\varphi$, and it is associated with the imbalance between two excitonic phases.
+To catch this imbalance, the parameter $\gamma$ depends on the difference between excitonic populations corresponding to phases 1 and 2, i.e.:

-where $\gamma_0$ is a positive constant, while $\psi_j$ corresponds to excitonic fields associated with two different phases ($j=1,2$), with corresponding excitonic occupancies being $n_j=|\psi_j|^2$.
-The sign of $\gamma$ defines which phase will have the lowest free energy.
+where $\gamma_0$ is a positive constant, while $\psi_j$ corresponds to excitonic fields associated with two different phases ($j=1,2$), with corresponding excitonic occupancies $n_j=|\psi_j|^2$ that are modulated by the external optical pump.
+In this way, the set of Eqs.\eqref{eq:Landau}-\eqref{eq:gamma} allows to generically describe a $\mathbb{Z}_2$ symmetry breaking dynamically mediated by the optically selected excitonic phases via external pump, once the sign of $\gamma$ defines which phase will have the lowest free energy.
+It can be extended to any system in which such an inversion symmetry breaking is triggered by two distinct excitonic phases controlled externally and capable of governing the exciton population dynamics without the requirement of knowing the system´s microscopic details.